ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 ##### 2.1.3 - Creation of Scale-out Backup Repository (optional)

-Creating a Scale-out Backup Repository will secure your backups deposited in your first Backup Repository by copying them to your second Backup Repository without any action required on your part.
+Creating a Scale-out Backup Repository will secure your backups deposited in your first Backup Repository by copying them to your second Backup Repository without any action required from you.

 > [!tabs]
 > **Step 1**